Writer Profile

 Kento Maeda

-"Maeken-san, I wrote a draft for my speech in the next class.
+"Maeken-san, I've written a draft for my speech in the next class.
 Could you take a look at it?"

-After a Japanese class one day, Y-kun, a third-year student at Chutobu Junior High School, approached me with a smile.
-He had a unique imagination but, to be honest, was not particularly good at Japanese.
-I was delighted by his newfound motivation to study, evidenced by his request for a draft check, and I began reading it gladly.
-However, my smile soon turned into a wry one.
+One day after a Japanese class, Y-kun, a third-year student at Chutobu Junior High School, approached me with a smile.
+While he possessed a unique imagination, he was—to put it politely—not exactly strong in Japanese.
+I was delighted by this sudden spark of academic motivation that led him to ask for a draft check in advance, and I gladly began to read.
+However, my smile quickly turned into a wry grin.

 "Y-kun, this is...
 ChatGPT!"